josemvas/jobrun/README.rst

-Job to Queue: Submit any job to any queue
+Submit any job to any queue
 #########################################

 **job2q** is a python module and command line utility to submit simulation jobs to HPC